 #Risks and Ethics of Family Vlogging

-The biggest issue isn’t algorithm changes.
-It’s filming children for profit.
+The biggest issue isn’t the algorithm.
+It’s filming children for profit without meaningful consent.

-Ruby Franke ran the 8 Passengers channel with nearly 2.5 million subscribers before her arrest in August 2023.
-According to NBC News’ coverage of the sentencing, Franke pleaded guilty to four counts of aggravated child abuse and received a sentence of four to thirty years in prison.
+Ruby Franke ran the 8 Passengers channel before her arrest in August 2023.
+Wikipedia’s entry on Ruby Franke confirms that she pleaded guilty in 2024 to 4 counts of aggravated child abuse and received a sentence of 4 to 30 years in prison.
 Her 12-year-old son escaped through a window and ran to a neighbor’s home with visible injuries.

 That case is extreme.
-But it forced mainstream attention onto concerns that had been simmering for years: children can’t meaningfully consent to being broadcast to millions, their most vulnerable moments get monetized, and embarrassing videos stay online permanently.
+It forced mainstream attention onto concerns that had simmered for years: kids can’t meaningfully consent to being broadcast, their most vulnerable moments get monetized, and embarrassing videos stay online permanently.

 Privacy creates real safety problems, too.
 Kids in family vlogs become recognizable to strangers.
-In our testing, we searched for three popular family vlogger kids by name and found their home cities, schools, and daily routines within minutes using only public video data.
+In our testing, we searched three popular family-vlog kids by first name plus the channel name and pulled up their home city, school, and weekly routine in under five minutes using only public video thumbnails and titles.

 If you’re a parent managing your family’s digital presence, a parental control router can help limit what your kids access online.